 The transaction that was being held in escrow has been refunded.
 Only full refunds are allowed for escrow transactions.

 Pending subscriptions are subscriptions that have not started yet.
-For example, if you create a subscription with an explicit first bill date or a specific billing day of month that is in the future, the subscription will start out as Pending.
+For example, if you create a subscription with a specific billing date in the future, the subscription will start out as Pending.

 Active subscriptions will be charged on the next billing date.
 You can get the dates from the subscription object.
 Subscriptions in a trial period are Active.

 If a payment for a subscription fails, the subscription status will change to Past Due.
 You can manually retry the charge, or you can set up logic in the Control Panel to automatically retry a declined or failed charge at specific intervals.
-Additionally, a past due subscription will be automatically retried if the payment method associated with the subscription is updated and you either have proration enabled or are manually passing the prorate charge option.
-If the retried transaction is successful and the subscription has not passed its last billing date, the status will change to Active.
+Additionally, a past due subscription will be automatically retried if the payment method associated with the subscription is updated and you have proration enabled.
+If the retried transaction is successful and the subscription has not passed its final billing date, the status will change to Active.